elle-et-noire/search_arxiv/README.md

 - arXiv for providing the open access repository and API
 - PyMuPDF team for the excellent PDF processing library
 - rapidfuzz developers for fast string matching algorithms
+- GitHub Copilot for AI-assisted development and code optimization